eM7RON/ImageEvo/readme.md

 The easiest way to create a Python environment to run this code is to install anaconda and in anaconda prompt use the commands:

-conda create -n ImageEvo -c defaults -c conda-forge numpy scipy scikit-learn numexpr matplotlib pillow aggdraw
+conda create -n ImageEvo -c defaults -c conda-forge ipykernel numpy scipy scikit-learn numexpr matplotlib pillow aggdraw

 conda activate ImageEvo